2022–23 CAF Confederation Cup qualifying rounds: Draw

 The draw for the qualifying rounds was held on 9 August 2022 at the CAF headquarters in Cairo, Egypt.

-The entry round of the 50 teams entered into the draw was determined by their performances in the CAF competitions for the previous five seasons (CAF 5-Year Ranking points shown in parentheses).
+The entry round of the 50 teams entered into the draw was determined by their performances in the CAF competitions for the previous five seasons (CAF 5-year ranking points shown in parentheses).

 Format

 In the qualifying rounds, each tie was played on a home-and-away two-legged basis.
-If the aggregate score was tied after the second leg, the away goals rule was applied, and if still tied, extra time was not played, and the penalty shoot-out was used to determine the winner (Regulations III.
+If the aggregate score was tied after the second leg, the away goals rule was applied.
+If the scores were still tied, extra time was not played, and a penalty shoot-out was used to determine the winner (Regulations III.
 13 & 14).

 Schedule

 The schedule of the competition was as follows.

 Bracket

 The bracket of the draw was announced by the CAF on 9 August 2022.

 The 16 winners of the second round advanced to the playoff round, where they were joined by the 16 losers of the Champions League second round.